-- Allow iterating over contextual reference handles for all beans that have the required type and required qualifiers and are eligible for injection. - Return stateless Iterable.
+- Allow iterating over contextual reference handles for all beans that would be produced by the iterator() (or stream()) method. - Return stateless Iterable.
 Therefore, each Iterable#iterator() produces a new set of handles.

 The handlesStream() is a Stream equivalent of the aforementioned handles() method.